ofmooseandmen/twinf/readme.md

 TWINF allows to draw shapes defined by latitude and longitude on a canvas using the WebGL2 context.

-The following transformation are applied to shapes:
+The following transformations are applied to shapes:

 - In the CPU: [conversion](https://en.wikipedia.org/wiki/Geographic_coordinate_conversion) from latitude/longitude coordinate system to [geocentric coordinate system](https://en.wikipedia.org/wiki/ECEF) assuming a spherical earth model
 - In the CPU: triangulation of spherical and planar polygons